Updated March 11, 2020

 - Bring your own dress in and purchase the Coach Package for $64.95, which includes hair and makeup.
 (Add $5 for nails, too, if you wish.)
 Your little one will leave with a sash and backpack filled with all her makeover materials to enjoy later on.

-- Schedule your session in the morning so that you get the most for your money.
+- Schedule your session in the late morning so that you get the most for your money.
 Your princess will enjoy the ‘new look’ all day and into the evening if you start early.